 Hi and welcome to Five’s Database Design series.
 This series of blog posts teaches you how to create a MySQL database from scratch in Five.
-From adding fields to a table to creating many-to-many relationships between tables and importing data – we cover everything you need to know to build the perfect database.
+From adding table fields to creating many-to-many relationships and importing data – we cover everything you need to know to build the perfect database.

 Five is a rapid application development environment for building database-driven web applications.
 Every application developed in Five has its own, fully customizable MySQL database.

-In Five, you can create your database the same way you would in MySQL Workbench, with one important difference.
+In Five, you can create your database like in MySQL Workbench, with one important difference.
 You don’t need to write SQL commands to do so.

 Five gives you the power of a database GUI in an easy-to-use and intuitive web application.
-You can create tables, assign data types, create table relationships, and import or query data.
+You can create tables, assign data types, define table relationships, and import or query data.

-Beyond Five’s database features, you can develop an entire web application on top of your database.
-Five makes it easy to build a modern web app with forms, charts, dashboards, and PDF reports that all connect to your database.
+Beyond its database features, Five lets you develop an entire web application on your database.
+Five makes it easy to build a modern web app with forms, charts, dashboards, and PDF reports that are all connected to your database.

-Unlike traditional SQL tools, which only serve as a graphical interface for a database (but are certainly not very user-friendly), Five allows you to build and launch a user-friendly web interface connected to a database.
-This makes Five ideal for rapidly creating internal databases to store data about products, inventory, business partners, to-do lists, members, suppliers, or any other data.
+Unlike traditional SQL tools, which only serve as a graphical user interface for a database (but are usually not very user-friendly), Five allows you to build and launch a web interface connected to a database.
+This makes Five ideal for rapidly creating internal databases to store data about products, inventory, business partners, to-do lists, members, suppliers, or other data.

 To view Five’s web interface for databases, visit our customer database sample application here.

-When creating a new database, we often resort to pen and paper to map out our tables, fields, and relationships.
+When creating a new database, we often start by mapping out our tables, fields, and relationships in pen and paper.
 Which table should store what data?
-What are the data types of each field in the table?
+What is each field’s data type?
 Are we dealing with strings, floats, integers or booleans?
 What relationships do I need to create?
 What about junction tables?

 Let’s learn how to use the Table Wizard in this blog post.

-To create relationship between two tables using Five’s Table Wizard, follow these steps:
+To create a relationship between two tables using Five’s Table Wizard, follow these steps:

 Prerequisites:

-Have at least one (empty) application ready in Five.
+Have at least one application with an existing database table ready in Five.

 1. In Five, select your application and click Manage.